aiez/eg/README.md

 For I am a bear of very little brain and long words bother me.
 -- Winnie the Pooh

+Life only puzzles us because we're not simple enough to understand it.
+-- Marty Rubin

 Truth is ever to be found in simplicity, and not in the multiplicity and confusion of things.
 -- Issac Newton